VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Experimental Setup and Implementation

 \subsection{Hyperparameter search}

 To tune hyperparameters, we initially used a random search to identify the most influential parameters on match accuracy.
-Specifically, the hyperparameters we optimized were: firing threshold $\theta$, initial STDP learning rate $\eta_\text{STDP}^\text{init}$, initial ITP learning rate $\eta_\text{ITP}^\text{init}$, firing rate range $f_{min}$ and $f_{max}$, excitatory and inhibitory connection probabilities $P_{exc}$ and $P_{inh}$, and the constant input $C$.
+Specifically, the hyperparameters we optimized were: firing threshold $\theta$, initial STDP learning rate $\eta_\text{STDP}^\text{init}$, initial ITP learning rate $\eta_\text{ITP}^\text{init}$, firing rate range $f_{min} \leq f_j^n \leq f_{max}$, excitatory and inhibitory connection probabilities $P_{exc}$ and $P_{inh}$, and the constant input $C$.
 An initial random sweep of 5,000 identified parameters for a refined grid search, specifically for $f_{min}$, $f_{max}$, $P_{exc}$, and $P_{inh}$.
-The resulting hyperparameters can be found in Table \ref{tab:params}.
+The resulting hyperparameters can be found in Table \ref{tab:params} and were used for both datasets.
+Hyperparameters were tuned on image subsets not used for any of the presented training and query performance results.